Creating a Supportive Work Environment With Peer-to-Peer Recognition

 The airline sector is skilled at looking after its employees.
 Over half of the top 20 businesses with the best staff retention rates are airlines, which is greater than any other industry.
 Due to the high training expenses and the scarcity of knowledgeable commercial pilots, airlines have more motive to ensure their employees are content.

 The industry also has a highly competitive and demanding work environment, which requires employees to work long hours, deal with jet lag, and face uncertainty in the job market.
-Additionally, the airline industry relies highly on contract and seasonal workers, contributing to its turnover rate.
+The airline industry relies highly on contract and seasonal workers, contributing to its turnover rate.

 The average employee turnover rate in the restaurant industry is 75%.
 The industry's long working hours, low pay, and lack of benefits contribute to its high turnover rate.
 The industry's reliance on part-time and seasonal workers also contributes to its high turnover rate.
 The cost of employee turnover in the restaurant industry is estimated to be around $5,864 per frontline employee.
 This cost includes the cost of recruiting, training, and lost productivity.
 The high cost of employee turnover in the restaurant industry can significantly impact a company's bottom line, making it essential for companies to focus on reducing employee turnover.